Herman Otto Hartley: Legacy

-Through his passion for mathematics and statistics, amiable demeanor, and lively energy, Hartley won the hearts of his colleagues and students, who affectionately referred to him as HOH.
-Widely regarded as not only a brilliant academician, but also a warm and caring human being, Hartley was deeply committed to all phases of his profession, including education, research, and delivery of knowledge and advice to users of statistics.

-Hartley's legacy at Texas A&M continues to unfold via the H.O.
+Hartley's legacy at Texas A&M includes the H.O.
 Hartley Award presented annually for the past 40 years to a statistics former student who best reflects Hartley's tradition of distinguished service to the discipline, the biannual Hartley Memorial Lecture Series also named in his honor, and the H.O.
 Hartley Chair in Statistics, established in July 2019 by his students and the Thomas W. Powell '62 Endowed Graduate Fellowship Fund.